OpenDreamKit/OpenDreamKit.github.io/_posts/2017-02-15-JupyterICMS.md

 ---
 layout: post
-title: "Computational Mathematics with Jupyter"
+title: Reports from "Computational Mathematics with Jupyter" workshop
 ---

 Jointly with the Collaborative Computational Project ["CoDiMa - CCP